The Star on the Mountain: An Anchorage Holiday Tradition

 U.S. Air Force photo/Senior Airman James Richardson

-The lights that form the star are maintained by work crews at Joint Base Elmendorf Richardson, which controls Mount Gordon Lyons and the land surrounding the star.
+The lights that form the star are maintained by work crews at Joint Base Elmendorf Richardson, which controls Mount Gordon Lyon and the land surrounding the star.

-The five-pointed start is a beacon all winter long in Anchorage.
+The five-pointed star is a beacon all winter long in Anchorage, one the brightest of many Anchorage winter traditions.